Owner of Pretoria organisation Precious Angels breaks down and dodges queries amid questions surrounding deaths.

 And despite having only cared for children with intellectual disabilities, Ncube says she opened her doors to Life Esidimeni patients because she wanted to gain experience and expand her organisation.
 Meanwhile, she explains she felt mounting pressure from the Gauteng health department to accept increasing numbers of patients.

-Listen to former Gauteng Health MEC Qedani Mahlangu describe her role in the tragedy
+[LISTEN] Former Gauteng Health MEC Qedani Mahlangu describes her role in the tragedy

 The subsequent ombudsman report found that Precious Angels facilities, which were never licensed, were not suitable to house patients.
 A ministerial advisory committee created by Health Minister Aaron Motsoaledi removed state mental health patients from Previous Angels in September 2016.
 The organisation closed in January.